Hanako the Elephant: 61 Years (and Counting) Alone in a Concrete Prison

 This likely means hundreds of thousands of global tourists have come and gone over the years, within meters of Hanako — all while she’s just stood there, with nothing to do and no company to keep, trapped in her concrete prison.
 I too am guilty of having simply come and gone, with a pain in my heart and a great sense of injustice, but simply not knowing what to do.
 At least, if anything, I can share the story of Hanako’s long, sad life here.

 That said, there might still be hope for Japan’s oldest living captive elephant.
 I don’t know in exactly what form that lies.
 I assume Japan has no elephant sanctuaries.
-As the 3rd largest economy in the world, the country need to make advances in its animal welfare efforts.
+As the 3rd largest economy in the world, the country needs to make advances in its animal welfare efforts.

 Let me know your thoughts and please share this with your like-minded or elephant-loving friends.
 I’m hoping somewhere out there is some justice for Hanako and other captive elephants kept in such horrendous, unacceptable conditions.